Summertime patrol: 5 ways to beat the heat

-As I sit here on my patio in the wee hours of the morning after a relentless, non-stop night of bar fights, family disturbances, live grenades found in a closet and your normal major accidents one after another, I’m hot, bothered, and tired from the heat.
+As I sit here on my patio in the wee hours of the morning after a relentless, non-stop night of bar fights, family disturbances, live grenades found in a closet and your normal major accidents one after another, I’m hot, bothered and tired from the heat.

 Then it hits me.
 Maybe it’s just the ungodly heat index.
 Or the full moon.
 Maybe everyone is restless and pissed off waiting for football season.
-Perhaps it is all the teenagers that are out of school.
+Perhaps it is all the teenagers who are out of school.
 Whatever the reason, if you have spent any amount of time on patrol, you’ve come to realize the truth in the rumors about how crazy it gets out there in the summer.
 You may not be able to put your finger on the cause, but one thing is certain, it’s the truth.

 Bring plenty of it.
 A jug, camel bag, canteen, case of bottles, whatever your fancy, but have it at your disposal.
 That next foot chase or standing out in an intersection for two hours directing traffic will dehydrate you before you know it.